Click Here for PDF

 11. As employers plan for re-opening their worksites or scaling up operations, how should employers handle employee concerns and requests:

-Provided they have had no subsequent illness, the CDC states that individuals with laboratory-confirmed COVID-19, but who have been asymptomatic, may discontinue home isolation when at least seven days have passed since the date of their first positive COVID-19 diagnostic test.
-For 3 days following discontinuing home isolation, the CDC recommends that asymptomatic individuals who have tested positive for COVID-19 continue to limit contact, maintain social distancing, and wear a covering for their nose and mouth whenever with other individuals.
-Such individuals should continue to self-monitor for symptoms and seek re-evaluation if respiratory symptoms recur or worsen.
+Provided they have had no subsequent illness, the CDC states that individuals with laboratory- confirmed COVID-19, but who have been asymptomatic, may discontinue home isolation when at least ten days have passed since the date of their first positive COVID-19 diagnostic test.

 Employers should utilize CDC guidance in framing their discussions with employees and assessing whether a given employee recovering from COVID-19 is capable of safely returning to work.
 Depending on the nature of the employee’s position, including the extent of his or her interactions with others and exposure to “at risk” individuals, it may make sense for employers to insist that certain employees continue to absent themselves from the workplace.
 Guidance from the EEOC permits employers to require a doctor’s note certifying an employee’s fitness for duty following an employee’s self-quarantine and/or remote work arrangement due to COVID-19.
 For more information concerning seeking a fitness for duty certification, see our Key Questions for Employers Facing COVID-19 (FAQ), Questions 6 and 18.